|(c) 2007-2019 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 “I lost my house, I lost my wife and now y’all trying to take my manhood.” – Francis Tullier

 “It is time to give Caesar what is owed Caesar.” – Baton Rouge judge James J. Best, on accepting Tullier’s freedom in exchange for

 surgical castration .

 states and a few nations (Poland, Germany, The United Kingdom, Israel, and Argentina ) have either laws on castration on the

 books or have used some form of castration as a form of sanction.
-Much of the public demand for castration seems to
+(As of June 2019, eight states and one US Territory have

-stem from our revenge-oriented society.
-However, issues of ethics and effectiveness surround the castration issue.
+issues of ethics and effectiveness surround the castration issue.

 HISTORY OF CASTRATION